OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

     - What was actually logged?
     - Do we have adequate alerts in place to ensure this?

-Consider the use of a standardized logging format and vocabulary such as the [Application Logging Vocabulary Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html) to ensure that all necessary information is logged.
+Consider using a standardized logging format and vocabulary such as the [Application Logging Vocabulary Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html) to ensure that all necessary information is logged.

 ## 12 Related Cheat Sheets & further reading